rscircus/drhousemeister/README.md

 This started out in bash.
-However, I switched to python as things became way to complicated in bash and the program has already twice the functionality with half the lines of code in it's initial state.
+However, I switched to python as things became way to complicated in bash and the program has already twice the functionality with half the lines of code in its initial state.